U.S.-China relations during COVID-19: Finding a path forward

 Mary Gallagher, Kenneth Lieberthal, Ann Chih Lin, and moderator Michael S. Barr discuss current relations between the United States and China and possible paths forward given COVID and the upcoming U.S. elections.
 October, 2020.

-Barr conducts research and writes about a wide range of issues in domestic and international financial regulation, with a particular emphasis on financial services for low-income communities.
+Barr is a governor and vice chair for supervision of the Federal Reserve Board, currently on leave from the University of Michigan.
+At U-M, Barr conducted research and wrote about a wide range of issues in domestic and international financial regulation, with a particular emphasis on financial services for low-income communities.
 He served in President Barack H. Obama's Administration as the U.S. Department of the Treasury's assistant secretary for financial institutions, and was a key architect of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

 Associate Professor of Public Policy; Director, Lieberthal-Rogel Center for Chinese Studies